 is changed to

-An important component to LTI's ability to offer a guaranteed link rate is a supplemental file of 4.5 million added cross-references.
-Name headings constitute 88% of the cross-references; the remaining 12% are subject cross-references.
-Each reference refers from the form of the heading used in the catalog record to the correct form used in the LC authority record.
+An important component to LTI's ability to offer a guaranteed link rate is a supplemental file of over 4.9 million added cross-references.
+Name headings constitute 88% of these with the remaining 12% subject cross-references.
+Each reference links the form of the heading used in the bibliographic record to the correct form used in the LC authority record.

 These references are not added to LC authority records, but rather cumulated in separate files that are processed after linking to LC authority records, but before linking to LTI authority records.
 For example, when an LTI editor links manually the library heading Marquand, John P., $d1893- to the LC authority record heading Marquand, John P. $q(John Phillips),$d1893-1960, that cross-reference is saved and applied subsequently to other library databases.
-Because not all cross-references can be applied to every database, editor-created cross-references undergo a second review prior to being added to LTI’s cross-reference file.
+Since not all cross-references can be applied to every database, editor-created variant access points undergo a second review prior to being added to LTI’s cross-reference file.

 LTI Authority Record Linking

 If an LC authority record is later distributed for the heading, the LTI authority record is deleted.
-Library headings are matched against LTI authority record headings only after they have failed to link to an LC authority record heading.
-In a typical database, LTI authority records validate 3% to 4% of the headings and most of these represent no change to the source heading—i.e., the heading in the library's catalog record is identical to the LTI authority record heading.
+Library access points are matched against LTI authority record headings only after they have failed to link to an LC authority record.
+In a typical database, LTI authority records validate 3% to 4% of the headings and most of these represent no change to the source heading—i.e., the access point in the library's bibliographic record is identical to the LTI authority record heading.

 Review of Unlinked Headings

-After all possible machine matches have been made, LTI editors selectively search targeted unlinked headings in the LC name and/or subject authority file.
-Sometimes an editor needs to view the bibliographic record(s) from which headings were extracted to determine if they represent the same person or entity.
-Editors have access to a fully indexed version of the library's database and can display catalog records to resolve ambiguous headings.
+After all possible machine matches have been made, LTI editors selectively search unlinked headings in the LC name and/or subject authority file.
+Typical targeted headings include those which occur with a high frequency and those with illegal data, whether characters or subfields.
+Editors have access to a fully indexed version of the library's database and can display bibliographic records to resolve ambiguous headings.

 Incorrect tags and subfield codes, typographical errors, omitted or incorrect dates, and related problems are corrected manually and resubmitted for relinking.
-Where the same heading is linked to obviously different bodies, as sometimes occurs with acronyms, the editors temporarily force the correct link for that specific database.
+In some cases, the heading alone is ambiguous, matching 4XX fields on several different authority records, as with initialisms and acronyms.
+If all the bibliographic headings are, in fact, a single entity, editors temporarily force the correct link for that specific database.

 English poetry$yOld English, ca. 450-1100$xHistory and criticism.